CTAN Comprehensive TeX Archive Network

 • Type make inst to install the package files in the user's personal TDS-compliant directory tree.

-• Type make install to install the package files in the system-wide, local TDS-compliant directory tree.
+• Type make install to install the package files in the site-wide, local TDS-compliant directory tree.
 The user will be prompted for the sudo password.

 The same constraints that apply to installation also apply to removal.
 If one can do the former, one can do the latter.